giorgioroth/vast-ai-autonomous-manager/HARDWARE_REFERENCE.md

 - Quiet operation under sustained load
 - UPS-backed power integrity

-It is designed to **run continuously**, not to impress briefly.
+It is designed to **run continuously** if built — not to impress briefly.

 ---

 ## Scope note

-This hardware reference is provided **as-is**, without obligation or endorsement.
+This hardware reference is provided **as-is**, without obligation or endorsement, and describes a configuration that exists only as a design.

 `vast-ai-autonomous-manager` does **not** depend on this configuration.
 The system is hardware-agnostic by design.

-This document exists to share **practical engineering decisions**, not requirements.

-It describes a theoretically sound, hardware-first configuration, derived from careful design and component-level reasoning, not from empirical benchmarking or performance claims.
+This document exists to share **practical engineering decisions** reached through component-level reasoning, **not** requirements, and **not** empirical benchmarking or performance claims.
+No system was built, run, or measured; all operating figures are design targets that would require physical validation.